Help & Advice Articles, Videos and How-to-Guides

 How to build a garden room - garden room damp proofing & waterproofing guide

-Garden rooms have surged in popularity, especially with more people working from home following the pandemic.
+Garden rooms have surged in popularity, especially now that working from home has become more common.
 They still allow you to keep work and home separate, while cutting out the commute.
-And they’re not just for garden offices, either.
-Garden rooms also provide extra space for hobbies, exercising and socialising - essentially, a garden room can be used for whatever you like!
+And they’re not just used as garden offices, either.
+They provide extra space for hobbies, exercising and socialising - essentially, a garden room can be used for whatever you like.

 When it comes to garden room construction, you have options to purchase a pre-made structure, build your own from scratch or convert an existing structure.
 In our guide, we’ll be focusing on waterproofing and damp proofing of garden rooms to ensure longevity.